Building habits that stick

 - Want to journal?
 Write one sentence about how you feel right now.

-Your environment is the invisible hand that shapes your behavior.
-Rather than relying on motivation, redesign your surroundings so that good habits have less friction and bad habits have more.
+Your environment is the invisible hand that shapes your behaviour.
+Make good habits less friction, bad habits more friction.

 Reduce friction for good habits